Rashay01/Python_exercises/property_vs_balance_setter.md

 ## Using classes

 To create a decorator in a class, You will pass the function as a parameter to the constortor (`__init_`) of the class.
 This will vreate a instance variable to store the passed function.
+One will need a `__call__` function declared in the class, where one will execute things to be done before the function is executed in the `return`.

 ### Syntax/layout
 ```python